 The Asscher dynasty owns the Royal Asscher Diamond Company.
 The company's history goes back to 1854 when the Asscher family of diamond experts founded it.
 The famous Asscher cut, designed and commissioned by Joseph Asscher, gave this company quite some spotlight during the 1920s and 30s.

 However, the company was already a household name years before that.
-Its role as a significant diamond cutter was cemented way back in 1908.
-That’s when King Edward VII of Great Britain commissioned Asscher to cleave Cullinan.
-Cullinan was a 3,106-carat, which to date, remains one of the largest diamond finds.
+As a significant diamond cutter, its role was cemented back in 1908, when King Edward VII of Great Britain commissioned Asscher to cleave Cullinan.
+Cullinan was a 3,106-carat, which to date remains one of the largest diamond finds.

 Joseph Asscher was able to cut up to nine pieces from Cullinan.
-The largest of these cuts is a 530.20-carat Cullinan I. It’s also known as the Great Star of Africa.
-The second-largest is a 317.4 carats Cullinan II, commonly known as the Second Star of Africa.
-The two diamonds form part of the UK Crown Jewels.
-Seven other diamonds, weighing 208.29 carats in total, are under the private ownership of Queen Elizabeth II.
+The largest of these cuts is a 530.20-carat Cullinan I, also known as the Great Star of Africa.
+The second-largest is the 317.4-carat Cullinan II, commonly referred to as the Second Star of Africa.
+These two diamonds form part of the UK Crown Jewels.
+Seven other diamonds, weighing 208.29 carats in total, are under Queen Elizabeth II's private ownership.

 Royal Asscher is presently one of the most successful diamond companies in the world.
 Besides Amsterdam, the company has jewelry stores in Japan and China.